pyload/pyload/docs/api/json_api.rst

 ========

 JSON [1]_ is a lightweight object notation and wrappers exists for nearly every programming language.
 Every modern browser is able to load JSON objects with JavaScript.
-Unlike other RPC methods you don't need to generate or precompile any stub methods.
+Unlike other RPC methods you do not need to generate or precompile any stub methods.
 The JSON :class:`Api <pyload.api.Api>` is ready to be used in most languages and most JSON libraries are lightweight enough to build very small and performant scripts.
 Because of the builtin support, JSON is the first choice for all browser applications.